nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **What is the difference between address and location?** **Address** is the specific street number and unit number of the place. **Location** is the country this person is based.
-Since we focus on international pet sale, it is good to have location as a separate attribute.
+:information_source: **What is the difference between address and location?**
+* **Address** is the specific street number and unit number of the place.
+* **Location** is the country this person is based.

+Since PetCode caters to international pet sale, it is good to have location as a separate attribute.
 Different countries have different regulations on pet sale, and you may need to filter persons by their locations for some reason.

 </div>

-What if the buyer already has some orders?
+What if the buyer that you want to add already has some orders?
 You can add a buyer and his/her orders in one shot!
 Check it out below :point_down: <br><br>
 Format: `add-b n/NAME ph/PHONE_NUMBER e/EMAIL a/ADDRESS l/LOCATION o/add-o(order1 prefixes and fields) o/add-o(order2 prefixes and fields)…​`